f5devcentral/nginx-one-lab/docs/README.md

 1. Check that the stub_status module is working.

-    - If you are working through the jumphost, open Chromium and navigate to **http://10.1.1.4/nginx_status** <!-- markdownlint-disable-line -->
+    - If you are working through the jumphost, open Chromium and navigate to **http://10.1.1.4/nginx_status**

     - If you are connecting directly through UDF, locate the "NGINX Plus" component and select the "NGINX HTTP" access method.
 Append "/nginx_status" to the end of the address.